julianeon/julianeon/README.md

 I worked at PagerDuty, Ripple and GraphQL, helping users with open source products.

 In the past few years, I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, and AppSync.
-These days, I use [Svelte](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison)  more.
+These days, I use [Svelte](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) more (note: I wrote that comparison article and the code shown there).

 Languages I use: JavaScript, Python, Ruby, Go, Lisp, Rust.